flypy/flypy/docs/source/roadmap.rst

 Roadmap
 =======

-Numba roadmap.
+flypy roadmap.
 This partitions implementations into things that need to be implemented in the compiler, and things that need to be implemented in the runtime.